Main Second Level Navigation

 Clinician-scientists, like those who being supported by the new Hold’em for Life Early Career Professorships in Cancer Research, are physicians who both care directly for patients and pursue research.
 While it is estimated that fewer than two per cent of all physicians are clinician-scientists, they have historically played an oversized role in driving important new health advances.

-“I see the value of this dual perspective every day,” says Patricia Houston, Temerty Medicine’s interim dean and U of T’s interim provost, relations with health care institutions.
+“I see the value of this dual perspective every day,” says Patricia Houston, Temerty Medicine’s interim dean and U of T’s interim vice-provost, relations with health care institutions.
 “Your work with patients informs your research, and vice versa.
 It feeds innovation and drives the translation of scientific concepts into realized patient care solutions.”

 But, as Houston explains, the journey to becoming a clinician-scientist is far from straightforward.
 The career path requires many years of extra training and, even when complete, clinician-scientists often struggle to thrive in an increasingly challenging funding environment.